10 – Heartstopper

 Along with “Take It So Hard,” the Keith Richards song “Wicked As It Seems,” would become one of his most successful solo album songs.
 The song “Wicked As it Seems,” was released on the album entitled Main Offender.
 The song was written by Keith Richards, Steve Jordan and Charley Drayton.

 # 1 – Hate It When You Leave

 This is why we all love Keith Richards.
 The man plays and sings with such and earnest fashion that we all can relate too.
 You can hear his pain, feel his pain.
 You can hear it in his phrasing, his lyrics, his melodies and his arrangements.
-He’s a student of music, a lover of life and hes learned the most valuable lesson of them all, simply embrace every day, every minute, every moment, especially the ones we all screw up.
-This great song was released in the album Main Offender.
+He’s a student of music, a lover of life and he ahs learned the most valuable lesson of them all, simply embrace every day, every minute, every moment, especially the ones we all screw up.
+This great song was released on the album Main Offender.

 Top 10 Keith Richards Songs article published on Classic RockHistory.com© 2020